 The month of February is still a great time to incorporate snow activities for preschoolers and other educational lessons inspired by the second month of the year.
 Try these winter activity ideas to keep your class engaged:

 Snow activities for preschoolers aren’t limited to the outdoors.
-In this science experiment, you’ll bring the snow indoors.
-Place a small heap of snow on two plates.
-Leave one heap as is, and sprinkle salt over the other.
-Ask the children to observe which one is melting faster.
+For this science experiment, bring snow inside and place it on two plates.
+Sprinkle salt over one heap and ask the children to observe which one melts faster.
 You can also use a magnifying glass to closely examine the ice crystals melting.

 Black History Month is officially observed in the United States in February and is a time to recognize and celebrate Black people’s achievements and contributions throughout history.
 While there are many Black History Month activities you can incorporate in your classroom, books are one great way to introduce this topic to preschoolers:

-This color sorting activity helps children learn about color patterning, which facilitates cognitive development.
-You’ll need a bag of candy hearts and different colored pieces of paper.
-Have children sort and match the candy hearts to the corresponding colored paper.
+This activity helps children learn about color patterning and facilitates cognitive development.
+Have children sort and match candy hearts to corresponding colored paper.

 Outdoor winter activities for preschoolers